martinmoene/string-lite/README.md

 substring: Return substring given position and length - char*-pos
 substring: Return substring given position and length - string-pos
 substring: Return substring given position and length - string_view-pos
-substring: Return substring given regex - string-regex[.TODO]
+substring: Return substring given regex - string-regex
-substring_re: Return substring given regex - string-char*[.TODO]
+substring_re: Return substring given regex - string-char*
 strip_left: Remove characters in set from left of string [" \t\n"] - C-string
 strip_left: Remove characters in set from left of string [" \t\n"] - string
 strip_left: Remove characters in set from left of string [" \t\n"] - other
-strip_left: Remove characters in regex from left of string - string-regex[.TODO]
+strip_left: Remove characters in regex from left of string - string-regex
-strip_left_re: Remove characters in regex from left of string - string-char*[.TODO]
+strip_left_re: Remove characters in regex from left of string - string-char*
 strip_right: Remove characters in set from right of string [" \t\n"] - string
 strip_right: Remove characters in set from right of string [" \t\n"] - other
 strip_right: Remove characters in regex from right of string - string-regex[.TODO]